entelect-incubator/.NET-Template/3.VerticalSliceArchitecture/2.Minimal/README.md

 ## Customization & Usage

-- Add new features by creating a folder in `Core/` and implementing your command/query, handler, and related logic.
+- Add new features by creating a folder in `Core/` and implementing your command/query and service logic.
 Register endpoints in `Api/Endpoints/`.
-- Use MediatR for in-process messaging and CQRS patterns.
+- No MediatR or dispatcher: endpoints call services directly via DI (`[FromServices]`).
+- Validation is handled automatically using FluentValidation and endpoint filters (no pipeline behaviors needed).
+- All `*Service` classes are registered automatically with their interfaces via reflection.
-- Configure logging, validation, and middleware in `Common/` and `Api/Startup.cs`.
+- Configure logging, validation, and middleware in `Common/` and `Api/Program.cs`.
 - Update `appsettings.json` for environment-specific configuration.

 ## Contributing